jonathan-vella/architecting-for-success/102-Azure-Landing-Zones/challenges/challenge1.md

 Your design must include all of the following:

-1. Details about minimum requirements and information you need have at hand to deploy ALZ accelerator.
+1. Details about minimum requirements and information you need have at hand to deploy the ALZ accelerator.
 Think of tenants, subscriptions, privileged identities, security contacts, IP addresses, etc.
-2. A management group hierarchy including subscription organization
+2. A management group hierarchy including subscription organization.
-3. A list of the required Azure Policy (built-in & custom) policies or initiatives including scope assignments
+3. A list of the required Azure Policy (built-in & custom) policies or initiatives including scope assignments.
-4. A list of RBAC assignment
+4. A list of RBAC assignments.
-5. A network topology
+5. A network topology.
 6. IP addressing planning including number of virtual networks required, subnet names & size, NSGs, and UDRs.

 When designing your solution, consider the following: